mrdce/Visualization-and-ML/README.md

-A bunch of visualization tasks using pandas and matplotlib.
+A bunch tasks using pandas, matplotlib, and sklearn.